Ceningan Island Near Bali

 Departure Day - Ceningan Island

 We did it!
-Or, at least we were very close, and with butterflies in our stomach, we started our jaunt back to the airport.
-First on the back of the scooters to the Yellow Bridge, then the small truck from the Yellow Bridge to Nusa Lembongan, then the fast boat back to Sanur, and finally a cab to the airport.
+Or, at least we were very close, and with butterflies in our stomachs, we started our jaunt back to the airport.
+First, on the back of the scooters to the Yellow Bridge, then the tiny truck from the Yellow Bridge to Nusa Lembongan, then the fast boat back to Sanur, and finally a cab to the airport.

 The Fast Boat from Nusa Lembongan to Sanur